 Movember is excited to announce the projects from around the globe that will receive funding through the Veterans and First Responders Mental Health Grant Program.

-The $8.37 million AUD initiative in support of veterans and first responders, as well as their families, is a collaboration between Movember and The Distinguished Gentleman’s Ride, with additional funding from Gillette in the UK and Germany.
+The €5.17M million initiative in support of veterans and first responders, as well as their families, is a collaboration between Movember and The Distinguished Gentleman’s Ride.

 There is growing evidence that first responders [firefighters, paramedics, and police officers] and military veterans are at increased risk of poor mental health and suicide.